1.

 called base tables.

-Views present a different representation of the data that resides within the
+Views present a different representation of the data that resides

 base tables.
 Views are very powerful because they allow you to tailor the